MediciHouse07/Learning_Records/mit_dataanalysis_socialscience.md

 - if you breathe them, when you breathe them
 - degree of node, in plain English
 - 0950 mins, data analysis way of interpretating things

+# Lecture 2

+0000<->1500

+- finance, gamble, insurance
+- set theory in probability theory
+- where set theory and probability deviates
+- probability would describe intersection without notation, using AB only
+- disjoint, mutually exclusive
+- exhausted, union is the sample space
+- mutually exclusive and exhaustive
+- the formula for probability complement is useful because sometimes it is hard to calculate the complement
+- check if a function is a probability, ana it to check if it is a utility function
+- simple sample space, is useful for experiment